mumble-voip/mumble-docker/README.md

 **Mumble** is a VOIP application which allows users to talk to each other via the same server.
-It uses a client-server architecture, and encrypts all communication to ensure user privacy. **Murmur** is the name of the server component within the Mumble project.[Learn More][mumble-wiki].
+It uses a client-server architecture, and encrypts all communication to ensure user privacy. **Mumble-server** is the name of the server component within the Mumble project.

-`mumble-voip/mumble-server` enables you to easily run multiple (lightweight) murmur instances on the same host.
+`mumble-voip/mumble-server` enables you to easily run multiple (lightweight) mumble-server instances on the same host.

 ## Getting started

-This guide assumes that you already have [Docker][docker-install-docs] installed.
+This guide assumes that you already have installed.

 ### Pull the official image
+#### NOT READY

-An image is available from the [Docker Hub][docker-hub-repo-url] registry, built automatically from this repository.
+An image is available from the [Docker Hub](https://hub.docker.com/r/mumblevoip/mumble-serv) registry, built automatically from this repository.
 It's easy to get started:

 ```text